How was your day? Let me guess: You don’t want to talk about it.

-After a stressful, no good, very bad day at work, the number one thing you want to do is feel better.
+After a stressful, no good, very bad day at work, the No. 1 thing you want to do is feel better.
 This is why it’s so important to create an evening routine that puts you in a positive mood and gives your mind and body a break.

 Despite everyone being a little bit different, there is a science to de-stressing.
-Here are 5 activities to try to unwind after a stressful or terrible work day.
-(For the record, I swear by #2!)
+Here are five activities to try to unwind after a stressful or terrible work day.
+(For the record, I swear by no. 2!)

 The last thing you need after a challenging day is another email, phone call, text, FaceTime, Slack message or any other form of communication with your boss or team.
 It’s important for your mental health to sign off from work as much as you can in the evening.
 Signing off means don’t check or engage in work communications and don’t think about stressful work situations.